Top 10 Workers Comp Questions We Are Asked Most Often

 One of our employees is out of work with a back injury and drawing Workers Comp payments.
 We saw him lifting something very heavy over and over again.
 Should we try to pursue fraud against the employee?

-Believe or not, but no – as using your Workers Comp dollars/premiums to try to prosecute fraud is not a good idea.
+Believe it or not, no – using your Workers Comp dollars/premiums to try to prosecute fraud is not a good idea.
 Yes, you should assign a Private Investigator; and yes, you should use the evidence you will gather to reduce the cost of your claim.
 You should also report the fraud to the State Industrial Commission or Accident Board.

 Why do I say this?
 Almost no employees that commit Workers Comp fraud are prosecuted, but as I said before, the evidence gathered by using a Private Investigator can be used to reduce the payouts on a claim.
 Many claims have been settled quickly with a PI tape pending.